HistoryAtState/frus/README.md

 | `perf(pencil): remove graphiteWidth option`<br/><br/>`BREAKING CHANGE: The graphiteWidth option has been removed.`<br/>`The default graphite width of 10mm is always used for performance reasons.` | ~~Major~~ Breaking Release |

 When opening PRs commit messages are checked using commitlint.

+Tables of Contents inside `frus-toc` and helper files for caching inside `.last-modified` are automatically generated on CI during pull requests only.
+Should there be a need, the effective commands can be found in the workflow files.

+Pull requests from external forks must enable the `allow edits by maintainers` flag when opening pull request.
+The presence of the flag is checked in `pr-dispatch.yml` .

 ## Feedback